oleng/hugo_github/content/blog/google-api-library-explained.md

     The docs homepage only offered this explanation

-    > The Google API Client Library for Python is designed for Python client-application developers.
-It offers simple, flexible access to many Google APIs.
+    > _The Google API Client Library for Python is designed for Python client-application developers.
+It offers simple, flexible access to many Google APIs_.

     with these TOC guides